Kenneth Minogue: Career

 Minogue wrote academic essays and books on a great range of problems in political theory.
-He first came to public attention with his 1961 book The Liberal Mind, which criticised the 'drift' toward collectivism and progressivism in Britain's post-war consensus, which he believed acted as a 'prop to the mediocre' and deprived individuals of personal initiative.
-A running theme in the book was Minogue's distate for the 'melodrama of oppressors and victims' that he saw as constituting liberal historiography.
+He first came to public attention with his 1963 book The Liberal Mind, which criticised the 'drift' toward collectivism and progressivism in Britain's post-war consensus, which he believed acted as a 'prop to the mediocre' and deprived individuals of personal initiative.
+A running theme in the book was Minogue's distaste for the 'melodrama of oppressors and victims' that he saw as constituting liberal historiography.
 Minogue, who described liberalism as the first 'modern ideology', also reflected on what he argued was the second – nationalism – in his 1967 book of the same name.
 As far as Minogue was concerned, if the liberal view of history tended to the ahistorical, then nationalist ideology was guilty of reducing it to mythology.

 In 1986 Minogue presented a six-part television program on Channel 4 about free-market economics called The New Enlightenment.
 He was Senior Research Fellow with the Social Affairs Unit in London.
-He wrote a study on Maori–Pākehā relations (the latter is the Maori term for New Zealanders of European descent) for the New Zealand Business Roundtable which was published in 1998 as Waitangi Morality Reality.
+He wrote a study on Māori–Pākehā relations (the latter is the Māori term for New Zealanders of European descent) for the New Zealand Business Roundtable which was published in 1998 as Waitangi - Morality and Reality.

 From 1991 to 1993 Minogue was chairman of the euro-sceptic Bruges Group.
 From 2000, he was a trustee of Civitas.
 He served as president of the Mont Pelerin Society from 2010.
 In 2003, he received the Centenary Medal from the Australian government.
 He was also involved with the Centre for Policy Studies and the European Foundation.